-Unfortunately, when it comes to settling on rent (especially in high-priced cities) these inequalities can make it difficult to divide that monthly payment into numbers that are suitable for each inhabitant.
+Unfortunately, determining how to calculate your rent (especially in high-priced cities) can make it difficult to divide that monthly payment into numbers that are suitable for each inhabitant.
 And since living alone as a young person has become less and less of a reality, having to split living costs is a reality for many.

 We get it: Rent is expensive.
-But instead of engaging in an all-out roommate war because of who pays what, we’ve outlined a few rent-splitting solutions that make sense.
+But instead of engaging in an all-out roommate war because of who pays what, we’ve outlined five varying, rent-splitting solutions that make sense.

 Finding the perfect apartment is hard enough—get real with yourself and your expectations at the start of the search, and all of these solutions will seem that much more natural.
 At the end of the day, remember that renting isn’t throwing your money away.
 You got this.